adraynrion/commit-message-generator-agent/setup_instructions.md

 ### Repository Requirements
 - Ensure you're in a git repository
 - Have appropriate git permissions
-- Stage files before requesting commit message generation- Follow branch naming conventions for ticket extraction
+- Stage files before requesting commit message generation
+- Follow branch naming conventions for ticket extraction
 - Use English for all commit-related communication

 ## Critical Usage Rules